Curriculum Outline (46 hours)

-(Prerequisite: None) Provides an overview of digital technology used for conducting business.
+(Prerequisite: COMP 1000 or Guided Elective) Provides an overview of digital technology used for conducting business.
 Students will learn the application of business activities using various digital platforms.

 This course emphasizes the trends and the dynamic forces that affect the marketing process and the coordination of the marketing functions.
 Topics include effective communication in a marketing environment, role of marketing, knowledge of marketing principles, marketing strategy, and marketing career paths.